John Magee (missionary)

 The Reverend John Gillespie Magee (October 10, 1884 - September 11, 1953) was an American Episcopal priest, best known for his work in Nanjing as a missionary, and for the films and pictures he shot during the Nanjing Massacre.
 He is also credited with saving thousands of lives throughout the event.

 Early life and education

 Magee was born in 1884 in Pittsburgh, Pennsylvania, United States.
 Magee came from a wealthy Pittsburgh family.
 His brother was aviator and Congressman James McDevitt Magee.
-Magee went to school at Yale University, where he was a member of Skull and Bones, and then on to divinity school in Massachusetts.
-A missionary in China, he became the minister at an Episcopal mission in Nanjing in 1912.
+Magee went to school at Yale University, where he was a member of Skull and Bones.
+After graduating in 1906, he then attended divinity school in Massachusetts.
+As a missionary in China, he became the minister at an Episcopal mission in Nanjing in 1912.

 While in China, Magee married a missionary from Helmingham in Suffolk, England, Faith Emmeline Backhouse, in 1921.
 They had four sons: John, Hugh, David and Christopher.
 Their oldest son went on to write the famous poem High Flight, when he served in the Royal Canadian Air Force during the Second World War.